-Many patients receive a diagnosis of gastric cancer at a late stage, because the cancer may not cause any symptoms in its early stage.
-Some of the symptoms are similar to other, less serious conditions.
-See a gastroenterologist if you experience any of the following symptoms for more than two weeks:
+Many patients receive a diagnosis of gastric cancer at a later stage, since the cancer may not cause any symptoms in its earlier stages.
+Some symptoms of gastric cancer, such as early satiety (fullness), mild belly pain and fatigue are the same as or similar to the manifestations of other less serious and common conditions.

 Gastric Cancer Diagnosis at Johns Hopkins

-During your appointment, your doctor will ask you about your medical history and perform a thorough physical examination.
-This will provide your doctors with many important details, such as anemia, blood in the stool and weight loss.
-You will have blood tests as well.
+During your appointment, your doctor will ask about your health-related information and perform a thorough physical examination.
+These will provide your doctor with many important details and guide the clinical decision.
+You may have additional blood and stool tests as well.